tehZevo/hashcast/README.md

 ```

 # TODO
+* transition to pubkey stamps
 * spec for message format (eg [time, nonce, data]); then pass these arrays around instead of json
   * perhaps include length of message + magic number at the start?
 * webpack
+* web ui with chat and client-side mining
+* separate lighthouse code from
+* do we need to store stamp hashes in transit? do we need to verify that the signer knew the hash?